Montgomery GI Bill - Active Duty - Chapter 30

 You may also apply online at the Veterans On-Line Applications (VONAPP) website.
 If you choose to apply online, please print out the application and bring it along with your SVCC Veteran Educational Benefit Cover Sheet to the Office of Veterans Services.
 We will notify the Veterans Administration Office of your method of applying for benefits.

 You may apply by filling out VA Form 22-1995, Request for Change of Program or Place of Training.
+This form may be completed online at the Veterans On-Line Applications (VONAPP) website.
 The original VA Form 22-1995 and SVCC Veteran Educational Benefit Cover Sheet must be submitted to the Office of Veterans Services.

 Monthly Verification of Enrollment